chingkamhing/docker-services/nats/readme.md

     + deliver-group (load-balance amount different instances)
     + instant replay
     + no ack
-    + e.g. 'create-subscribe-consumer.sh itms log'
+    + e.g. 'create-queue-consumer.sh itms log'
 * load-balance microservice subscribe
     + subscribe to the same "target subject" as the push-based consumer
     + subscribe to the same "deliver-group" as the push-based consumer